bashfulrobot/nixos/README.md

 - Enable web app in the `modules/archetype/workstation.nix` file (or as appropriate in your setup)
 - rebuild

+## KDE

+Plasma Manager does not capture "every" setting at this point in time.
+I have found that I need to go into the settings and adjust some things manually.

+### Manual Plasma Settings

+- Set the bar position to the left.

 ## TODO

 - Installation changes